Skip to main content

 Internships

-Founded in 1978, the Indian Law Resource Center ("Center") is a non-profit law and advocacy organization that assists Indian nations and indigenous peoples in the United States and throughout the Americas.
-Working to establish national and international legal standards, the Center provides legal assistance to indigenous peoples to combat racism and oppression; to protect their lands and environment; to protect their cultures and ways of life; to achive sustainable economic development and genuine self-government; and to realize their other human rights.
+Founded in 1978, the Indian Law Resource Center (“Center”) is a non-profit law and advocacy organization that assists Indian nations and indigenous peoples in the United States and throughout the Americas.
+Working to establish national and international legal standards, the Center provides legal assistance to indigenous peoples to combat racism and oppression; to protect their lands and environment; to protect their cultures and ways of life; to achieve sustainable economic development and genuine self-government; and to realize their other human rights.
 We are also committed to developing new attorneys in the fields of Indian law and international human rights law.

 The Center welcomes applicants for the Terrance A. Sidley and John D.B.
-Lewis paid legal fellowships for summer 2025.
-The Center's summer fellowship program requrires a minimum eight-week, full-time commitment and is open to students completing either their first or second year of law school.
+Lewis paid legal fellowships for summer 2026.
+The Center’s summer fellowship program requires a minimum eight-week, full-time commitment and is open to students completing either their first or second year of law school.
 The fellowship entails legal research and writing on major Indian rights issues related to current projects of the Center.
 Applicants who wish to pursue relevant, existing research projects alongside their work assignments will be considered.

 Required Qualifications:

-• Completed 1L or 2L year by summer 2025
+• Completed 1L or 2L year by summer 2026

 • Excellent legal research and writing abilities